fnands/fnands.com/blog/2024/open-stereo-notes/index.md

 These are my notes on reading [OpenStereo: A Comprehensive Benchmark for Stereo Matching and Strong Baseline](https://arxiv.org/abs/2312.00343) by Xianda Guo, Juntao Lu, Chenming Zhang, Yiqi Wang, Yiqun Duan, Tian Yang, Zheng Zhu, and Long Chen.

+It's currently a pre-print, so might change a bit once published.

 ## Overview